Sponsored by The Friday Morning Music Club Foundation

 Alice Berman, Executive Administrator

 The 2015 Johansen International Competition for Young String Players will take place March 18-21, 2015 in Washington, DC.
+Click here for more information.
+Judges for the 2015 competition are Glenn Dicterow, violin; Victoria Chiang, viola; and Marcy Rosen, cello.
 Brochures and the online application will be available in Spring 2014.

 The 2012 Johansen International Competition took place March 21–24, 2012, in Washington, DC.
-Our 2012 JIC page provides information about the winners, and the schedule of concerts presenting the 2012 winners.
+Our 2012 JIC page provides information about the winners, and the schedule of concerts in which we presented the 2012 winners.
 Judged by top professional string players, the JIC is recognized as a highly prestigious international competition for gifted young string players.
 Our past winners have gone on to continue their musical studies, compete in additional competitions, and move into established professional careers.

 Of Special Note

-- Ziyu Shen (Viola, First Prize, 2012 JIC) recently won First Prize Viola and 7,000 British pounds at the 2013 Lionel Tertis International Viola Competition in Port Erin, Isle of Man, UK.
-Only 15 years old, she was the youngest competitor in an event that goes up to the age of 30.
+- Ziyu Shen (Viola, First Prize, 2012 JIC) won First Prize Viola and 7,000 British pounds at the 2013 Lionel Tertis International Viola Competition in Port Erin, Isle of Man, UK.
+Only 15 years old when she won, Shen was the youngest competitor in an event that goes up to the age of 30.

 - Narek Hakhnazaryan (Cello, First Prize, 2006 JIC) won First Prize, the Gold Medal, and the Best Chamber Concerto Performance Award at the 2011 Tchaikovsky International Competition.